-In addition, COVID-19 containment measures have also restricted the ways in which humans naturally seek to release stress-for instance by performing reassuring activities in group settings, such as prayers, rituals, communal dining, visiting the sick, and participating in weddings or funerals.
-After the 1918 Spanish influenza pandemic, the COVID-19 pandemic is the first major instance in recent history of prolonged and universal social isolation and enforced proximity to family.
-Moreover, it is the first time that a pandemic has been identified to have the potential to develop stressors powerful enough to trigger mental health conditions and exacerbate existing ones on a truly global scale.5
+In addition, COVID-19 containment measures have also restricted how humans naturally seek to release stress-for instance, by performing reassuring activities in group settings, such as prayers, rituals, communal dining, visiting the sick, and participating in weddings or funerals.
+After the 1918 Spanish influenza pandemic, the COVID-19 pandemic is the

-COVID-19 pandemic is one of the unexpected and unpredictable crises that requires high attention and flexibility in copying with it.
-According to Lazarus and Folkman (1984), coping is defined as "constantly changing cognitive and behavioral efforts to manage specific external and/or internal demands that are appraised as taxing or exceeding the resources of the person".
-Coping strategies typically fall under three major categories: (1) Emotion-oriented or avoidant coping (e.g., denial, substance use, seeking emotional support from others, etc.); (2) Problem-focused or active coping, wherein one seeks to gain cognitive understanding of the cause and nature of the stress and take active remedial measures; and (3) Social support coping, wherein one seeks support from sources such as family, friends, and peers to manage stressors.
+The COVID-19 pandemic is one of the unexpected and unpredictable crises that requires high attention and flexibility in coping with it.
+According to Lazarus and Folkman, coping is defined as "constantly changing cognitive and behavioral efforts to manage specific external and/or internal demands that are appraised as taxing or exceeding the resources of the person".6 Coping strategies typically fall under three major categories: (1) emotion-oriented or avoidant coping (e.g., denial, substance use, seeking emotional support from others, etc.); (2) problem-focused or active coping, wherein one seeks to gain cognitive understanding of the cause and nature of the stress and take active remedial measures; and (3) social support coping, wherein one seeks support from sources such as family, friends, and peers to manage stressors.^{7,8}

-Unlike many commonplace life stressors, the COVID-19 pandemic represents a stressful event of unique scope, intensity, and magnitude.
-Stressors related to COVID-19 include unavoidable disruptions to normal daily activities, as well as limitations to traditional de-stressing mechanisms.
-As an unprecedented phenomenon, there is minimal literature assessing the psychosocial impact of COVID-19-related stressors on individuals and societies. ^{10, 11} Moreover, no previous research has yet been conducted to assess this topic in Oman.
+Unlike many commonplace life stressors, the COVID-19 pandemic represents a stressful event of unique scope, intensity, and magnitude.9 Stressors related to COVID-19 include unavoidable disruptions to normal daily activities and limitations to traditional de-stressing mechanisms.
+As an unprecedented phenomenon, there is minimal literature assessing the psychosocial impact of COVID-19-related stressors on individuals and societies.
+10,11 Moreover, no previous research has yet been conducted to assess this topic in Oman.
 Therefore, the objective of the current study was to identify perceived stressors related to the COVID-19 pandemic among Omani adults, coping strategies used to manage those stressors, and the relationship between coping mechanisms and different sociodemographic characteristics.